-Functional appliances are a pair of removable plastic appliances that use the muscles of the face and jaws to improve the way that the teeth bite together.
-The appliances are generally used before fixed appliances to reduce the discrepancy between the upper and lower jaws, and teeth.
+Functional orthodontics uses removable intra-oral appliances.
+They use the muscles of the face and jaws to improve the way that the teeth bite and align together.
+These appliances are generally used before fixed appliances (brackets) to reduce the discrepancy between the upper and lower jaws, and teeth.
 They use the natural growth potential of the patient to affect change, so they tend to work most effectively with growing patients and are therefore not used in adult patients.

-These appliances can be used to treat problems with the position of the upper jaw and lower jaw and teeth.
-Your functional brace will help to correct your bite so that your teeth fit properly together.
+These appliances can be used to treat problems with the position of the upper jaw and lower jaws and teeth.
+Your functional brace will help to correct your bite so that your teeth are alignned properly.

 There are a number of functional appliances that can be used.
-We mainly use the Twin Block appliance.
-Twin Blocks are jaw aligning powerful braces that can reduce an overjet in a young teenager, for example, from 10mm to the ideal standard of 4mm in six to nine months.
+We mainly use the Twin Block appliances.
+Twin Blocks are jaw aligning powerful braces that can reduce an over-jet in a young children and teenagers.

 - Twin Block appliances are used in the growth phase to treat an underdeveloped lower jaw.
 It is usually a ‘phase 1’ type appliance and is followed by fixed braces (phase 2) or a retainer.

 - The Twin Block appliances are made from acrylic using two plastic blocks on the top jaw and two on the bottom jaw.
 The appliance postures a patient’s lower jaw into a forward position on closing their mouth.
 The forces of occlusion are used as the functional mechanism to correct the malocclusion and aid lower jaw growth.

 - The Twin Block is a removable functional appliance worn full-time for 9-12 months.